juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] High market cap and with high float
 * Entry/Risk
 	* Divide up the position size into 3 parts
-	* PosA = most consolidated area, PosB = Market open/Premarket, PosC = high over the past few days
+	* PosA = most consolidated area
+	* PosB = Market open/Premarket, PosC = high over the past few days
 	* Add 1/4 position at PosA or PosB
 	* Add 1/4 position at midway to PosC
 	* Add 2/4 position at PosC